-a.
 Concurring review partner style

 An engagement quality control review normally involves the engagement quality control (EQC) reviewer, who is appointed for each audit engagement, performing the entire review from the audit planning stage to the expression of the audit opinion.
 This means that a deeper review can be possible.
 For example, efforts are made to accumulate information on the audited company and the engagement team, and throughout the period of the audit, the review examines whether the engagement team is responding appropriately to changes in the circumstances of the audited company.
-For large-sized audit firms, the review is conducted with regard to the entirety of audit engagements, from planning to form an audit opinion, throughout the period of the audit.